ARCPUNE/Animal-Rescue-Community/README.md

-Here's a template for your GitHub README file for the "Animal Rescue Community" project:

----

 # Animal Rescue Community

 Welcome to the **Animal Rescue Community** project!
 This web application is designed to assist in the adoption of animals, manage donations, and track expenses.
 The goal is to provide a platform where people can help animals in need.